dynamicguy/play-scala-seed/README.md

 In SBT, just run `docker:publishLocal` to create a local docker container.

-To run the cluster, run `docker-compose up`
+To run the app in docker, run `docker-compose up`

-While running, try opening browser tab and visit http://localhost:9000
+While running, try opening a new browser tab and visit http://localhost:9000